GitEric77/MotoBM/README.md

 3. Abbreviates zone aliases to fit within 16 characters (radio display limit)
 4. Creates a contacts.csv file with all unique talkgroup IDs
 5. Fetches talkgroup names from the BrandMeister API and adds them to contacts.csv

+When using the `--city-prefix` flag with talkgroup mode:
+1. Channel names will be prefixed with a 3-character abbreviation of the city name
+2. A dot separator will be added between the city abbreviation and the talkgroup name
+3. Total channel name length will still be limited to 16 characters

 The contacts.csv file can be imported into CPS2 to create digital contacts for all talkgroups.